dsafanyuk/ansible-hello-world/README.md

 ## Test

-Run `make` to start a [clapclapexcitement/dind-ansible-molecule](https://hub.docker.com/r/clapclapexcitement/dind-ansible-molecule/) container instance on which Docker is running, install Python, Ansible, and Molecule on it, and run molecule test from within the container:
+Run `make` to start a [clapclapexcitement/dind-ansible-molecule](https://hub.docker.com/r/clapclapexcitement/dind-ansible-molecule/) container instance (with the Docker, Python, Ansible, Molecule dependencies pre-installed) and run `molecule test` from within the container:

 ```
 make